springernature/frontend-playbook/css/house-style.md

 One exception to these rules is targeting a BEM element from within a nested block rule.
 See the [BEM documentation][bem] for more information on BEM and nesting.

 ## The Rules

+Projects should use [StyleLint](https://github.com/stylelint/stylelint) to enforce these rules.
+You can find _an example_ config file in the [config directory](config).

 ### Indentation